 For now, everyone should keep in mind that NOTHING HAS BEEN PASSED.
 Employers and individuals should continue to comply with the Affordable Care Act.
 We expect that the proposed legislation will be modified and amended.
 We will continue to monitor the changes as they occur.

-Information about the Author: Carolyn Robbins is a Senior Benefits Consultant at Insurance Associates with more than 28 years of experience helping companies of all sizes design, implement and maintain quality employee benefit programs.
+Information about the Author: Carolyn Robbins is a Senior Benefits Consultant at Insurance Associates, a Marsh & McLennan Agency LLC Company with more than 28 years of experience helping companies of all sizes design, implement and maintain quality employee benefit programs.
 Her extensive knowledge of the industry enables her to assist her clients with cost-cutting strategies, employee communications, claims analysis, renewal negotiations and regulatory compliance.
 Carolyn graduated from Bucknell University with a Bachelor of Science in Business Administration and has achieved the Health Insurance Associate designation from the Health Insurance Association of America.